gpaux/Mediana/FAQ_Sample_Data_Set.md

     # Error checks on replace
     if (!is.logical(replace))
       stop("Data model: SamplingDist distribution: replace argument must be TRUE or FALSE.")

+    if (!replace & (n > length(dataset)))
+      stop("Data model: SamplingDist distribution: replace cannot be set to FALSE if the sample size is greater than the data set length.")

     # Error checks on dataset
     if (!is.vector(dataset))
-      stop("Data model: SamplingDist distribution: dataset argument must be vector of values to sample from.") if (!replace & (n > length(dataset)))
+      stop("Data model: SamplingDist distribution: dataset argument must be vector of values to sample from.")
-      stop("Data model: SamplingDist distribution: replace cannot be set to FALSE if the sample size is greater than the data set length.")

     ##############################################################
     # Distribution-specific component
-    # Observations are sampled from the dataset
+    # Patient outcomes are sampled from the data set
     result = sample(x = dataset, size = n, replace = replace)
     ##############################################################